llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 !6 = distinct !DILifetime(object: !5, location: !DIExpr(DIOpReferrer(i64)))
 ```

-If analysis proves `i` over some range is always equal to `x + y`, the storage
+If analysis proves `i` over some range is equal to `x + y`, the storage for `i`
-for `i` can be eliminated, and it can be materialized at every use.
-The
+can be eliminated, and it can be materialized at every use.
+The corresponding
-corresponding change needed in the debug information is:
+change needed in the debug information is:

 ```llvm
 %x = i64 ...